elastic/elasticsearch/rest-api-spec/README.markdown

 * Link to the documentation at <http://elasticsearch.org>
 * List of HTTP methods for the endpoint
 * URL specification: path, parts, parameters
-* Whether body is allowed for the endpoint or not
+* Whether body is allowed for the endpoint or not and its description

 The `methods` and `url.paths` elements list all possible HTTP methods and URLs for the endpoint;
 it is the responsibility of the developer to use this information for a sensible API on the target platform.

-The repository also contains a utility script in Ruby which will scan and parse the Elasticsearch source code to extract the information from the Java source files.
+The repository contains a utility script in Ruby which will scan and parse the Elasticsearch source code to extract the information from the Java source files.
 Run `bundle install` and then `thor help api:generate:spec`.

 ## License